-This course includes didactic and experiential learning, practice, and reflective feedback.
-Each participant will have the opportunity to assume the various roles of the simulation process, including Pretend Learner, Practice Instructor and Meta Instructor.
+This course includes didactic and experiential learning, practice and reflective feedback.
+Each participant will have the opportunity to assume the various roles of the simulation process, including simulated learner, simulated instructor and simulated meta-instructor.

 - Simulation fundamentals, philosophy and scope

 - Learner focus – taking risks, building the logic, owning the learning

 - Design, implementation and debriefing simulations, and practice, lots of practice

 - Creating high-level learning outcomes, objectives and activities

 - Team training and how to create scenarios for learning

 - Simulation strategies – tips, controversies and the challenging participant/challenging debrief

 - Incorporating simulation into a curriculum – when to use simulation or not

 - Combining different types of simulation modalities – in situ simulation and gaming